mediaexplorer74/PlatformerMini/README.md

 ## Features / My experimentation(s)
 - Min.
 Win.
 OS Build descreased to 10240 (Astoria Compatibility)
 - Not tweaked Monogame 3.8 library used (it reduces project size, but so many UI stranges)
-- On Lumia 950, app starts; On Lumia 640 it no operable without PC connected/debug mode :( On Lumia 640 "Astoria" project deployable but app no operable (failed on start).
+- On Lumia 950, app starts; On Lumia 640 it no operable without PC connected/debug mode :( On Lumia 640 "Astoria" project deployable but app no operable (failed on start)
+- Design folder added (use it via LDtk level editor)
+- Level 3 (Draft) added for my better game mechanics expoling ;)

 ## Requirements
 This app requires Visual Studio 2017/2019/2022 Community to run.
 [Click here to learn how to get set up with Visual Studio](https://docs.microsoft.com/windows/uwp/get-started/get-set-up).